Welcome to our review of the best canvas tent currently on the market!

 - Make sure to place a flame retardant mat underneath the stove to protect the ground and catch any hot embers that escape.

-- Keep a fire extinguisher to hand
+- Keep a fire extinguisher to hand – the last thing you want is a canvas tent bonfire.

 - Combustibles must be kept away from the stove as it can get quite hot – for example, never put matches on top of the stove.